 Homeowners on the property tax deferral program may object to third-party payments applied to their deferral account within 30 days of notice of the payment.
 This can delay releasing tax deferral liens.

-To "cancel" an account is to voluntarily leave the deferral program and requires a Deferral Cancel Statement.
+To cancel an account is to voluntarily stop the deferral program from paying your property taxes and requires a Deferral Cancel Statement.
 Once an account is cancelled, the individual is responsible for paying their property taxes unless they cancel between September 1 and November 15.
 In that situation, we still pay that year's property taxes.
 We won't release the lien on a cancelled account until the deferred tax amount is paid back.

-- We'll provide application booklets to you.
+- The Department of Revenue will provide application booklets to the counties each year.
 Applications may be timely filed with the county from January 1 through April 15.

-- Mark each application with a received date.
+- Mark each application with a county received date.

-- Applications may be filed with the county late from April 16 through December 1st, along with a late fee collected by the county.
-The late fee is based on 10% of taxes from the most recent tax roll, within limits.
-The fee limits for 2023 are a minimum $20 and maximum $160 fee.
+- Late applications for 2024 may be filed with the county from April 16 through December 2, along with a late fee collected by the county.
+The late fee is based on 10 percent of taxes from the most recent tax roll, within limits.
+The fee limits for 2024 are a minimum $20 and maximum $170 fee.
 The county keeps the late fees collected.

-Sign the application and email all needed documents to the property tax deferral unit.
+The county will need to fil out and sign page 3 of the application and email all needed documents to the property tax deferral unit at email@example.com.

 Deferral participants must recertify their eligibility to the department every two years.
+A recertification letter and application will be mailed to house who need to recertify that year.
 Recertification should not be filed with the county assessor but should be filed directly with the deferral unit.

-We send monthly status reports showing newly approved accounts and changes to existing accounts.
+The deferral unit sends a monthly status report showing newly approved accounts and changes to existing accounts.

 You must include a notation on the county tax roll each year for all accounts that have been approved for deferral or have an outstanding deferral balance owed to the state.
 This notation should remain until the state tax deferral lien has been released.
-Please notify the department of any change in status for a tax-deferred property or apllicant, including:
+Please notify the deferral unit of any change in status for a tax-deferred property or applicant, including:

 - Change of ownership